What is Sports Premium Funding?

 - Children in gymnastics work through a graded attainment system, based on individuals personal attainment.

-You can read a full breakdown of the sports funding allocation in the Huby CE Sports Funding Report for 2017.
+You can read a full breakdown of the sports funding allocation in Huby CE Sports Funding Report on Impact for 2017-18

 Please click Huby CE Sports Report for 2016-17 to read the Sports Funding Report for 2016-17